george-nigm/george-nigm.github.io/_pages/about.md

 <!-- I have a great passion for applying machine (deep) learning, multivariate statistics, causal and bayesian methods, predictive analytics and optimization to tasks in the field of financial modeling, particularly to risk / portfolio optimization, market dependency structure, stochastic control and mathematical models of financial derivatives.  -->

 My research experience, which I'm currently engaged in at Samsung, concerns proceeding signals by ML algorithms, dependency structure, end-to-end development of new features.
 In academic research, I've worked in the fields of Uncertainty quantification, Anomaly detection, Deep Learning and Active learning in the Skoltech-Sberbank joint laboratory.
-Previously at Top-1, I was engaged in predictive modeling of withdrawals from ATM networks and created a discrete optimization system that controls cash management.
+Previously at Top-1 regional bank, I was engaged in predictive modeling of withdrawals from ATM networks and created a discrete optimization system that controls cash management.